High Calorie Foods For Hiking

 Peanut butter balances protein and fat, making it one of the most efficient fuels you can carry.
 Lightweight on-the-go pouches can be found at most supermarkets.

-Tip: On longer trips, take a small plastic jar of peanut butter (not glass).
-Get creative and mix in whatever additions sound good — jam, dried fruit, seeds, cacao nibs.
+Tip: For longer trips, pack a small plastic jar of peanut butter (not glass).
+Get creative and mix in any additions you like — jam or honey, dried fruit, seeds, coconut, cacao nibs.
 Eat it straight, spread it in a wrap, or stir it into oats.

 Hard Cheeses